Dr. Atmika Paudel, PhD says... The facts provided in this article about glyconutrients are medically correct and backed up with literatures.

 The March issue, 2001 was dedicated to the science behind the discovery and technology of Glycobiology.
 "Saving Lives with Sugar" is among several articles in this specially focused issue of Science.

 Scientific American ~ Medicine, Jan.
 22, 2002.
 "Changing Cancer Cells' 'Surface Sugars' Can Inhibit Tumor Growth."

 The key to halting cancer cells may lie in their sugary coats, scientists say.
 Carbohydrate molecules surround all cells and help them to identify and interact with one another.
-Now new research, published today in the Proceedings of the National Academy of Sciences, indicates that altering some of the surface sugars associated with cancer cells can control tumor growth.
+Now new research, published on Jan 22, 2002 in the Proceedings of the National Academy of Sciences, indicates that altering some of the surface sugars associated with cancer cells can control tumor growth.
 The findings suggest that the sugars could one day serve as targets for new anti-cancer therapies.

 MIT's Technology Review ~February 2003.
 In a journal published by one of the premier research institutions in the world, the Massachusetts Institute of Technology (MIT), the spotlight is on sugars in "10 Emerging Technologies that Will Change the World," which can be found in the February 2003 issue of Technology Review.
 The authors detail technological developments they believe will "dramatically affect the way we live and work."
 Sugars are one of the three technologies predicted to have a significant impact on human health.
 Glycomics "could have an impact on health problems ranging from rheumatoid arthritis to the spread of cancer cells."